shailendrakharwar13/customer_data_management/README.md

 crm1 is the primary application and accounts is the secondary applications which is performing all the important tasks int application .

-Some scrrenshots of the application- user side-
+Some screenshots of the application- user side-

 ![Screenshot (248)](https://user-images.githubusercontent.com/51224796/91654440-5513b300-eac6-11ea-870d-217536017f18.png)
- '                       Front page of the application
+&emsp &emsp &emspFront page of the application

 ![Screenshot (249)](https://user-images.githubusercontent.com/51224796/91654442-59d86700-eac6-11ea-87de-18c9b5e2c34f.png)
 '                       Login/Logout/Registration page